alex-mcintosh/alex-mcintosh.github.io/_projects/1_project.md

 evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.

-This description is sourced from Wikipedia and more information can be found here:
-Control

-Using the side panel (highlighted in red below) the size of the ‘habitat’ and the number of generations can be adjusted.
-Also adjustable is the ‘Probability of starting life’, this corresponds to p in the binomial distribution which is used for randomly assigning the starting state.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}